 Roman tours, which visitors can book through TIC Ptuj, tell some of this history.
 What are the town’s biggest ancient treasures?

 In addition to written records, the ancient Romans also left us with an abundance of archaeological remains.
 Our guided tours will take you to some of them.
-You will explore the Panorama Archaeological Park, the lapidarium on Muzejski trg, the first Slovenian open-air museum – the Povoden Museum, the famous Orpheus Monument, and ancient Roman inventions that are still in use today.
+You will explore the Poetovio Archaeological Park, the lapidarium on Muzejski trg, the first Slovenian open-air museum – the Povoden Museum, the famous Orpheus Monument, and ancient Roman inventions that are still in use today.

 Ptuj tour guides keep proving that history is not boring.
 Which story do visitors find most captivating?